On the difference between thermalization in open and isolated quantum systems: a case study: Results

 Thus, for exploring both OQS and IQS thermalization, we need to evolve the state $\ket{\psi(0)}$ in Eq.~\eqref{typical_initial_state} to a long time using the full Hamiltonian of DQD and the fermionic lead, for finite but large enough $L_B$.
 We need to obtain the four DQD expectation values given in Eq.~\eqref{eq:four_operators} as a function of time.
 Obtaining such data for various values of $L_B$ allows us to check both OQS thermalization [Eq.~\eqref{open_system_thermalization_1}] and IQS thermalization [Eqs.~\eqref{ETH_thermalization_1}, \eqref{ETH_thermalization_2}, \eqref{ETH_MGS}].
 We require neither separate models nor separate initial states to consider thermalization in OQS and IQS approaches.
 Rather, as we establish later, we only need to consider separate time regimes of the same data obtained from the same model starting with the same initial state.
 This allows a fair comparison of the two approaches to thermalization and highlights the difference between the two.

+Checking for thermalization requires obtaining the thermal DQD expectation values independently (see Eq.~\eqref{rho_mf}).
+This can also be straightforwardly obtained using the typical state approach by calculating DQD expectation values with respect to the state

+where $\hat{H}(\LB)$ is the full Hamiltonian of DQD and the fermionic lead (see Eq. \eqref{eq:Htot}), and $Z(\LB)$ is the normalization constant for the state.

 Before we present our numerical results, we here briefly comment on how the numerics were carried out.
 As mentioned in Sections \ref{subsec:OQS_regime} and \ref{subsec:IQS_thermalization}, for both the OQS and IQS approaches, one must consider large bath sizes $\LB$ and simulate the dynamics up to long enough times.
 For $V\neq 0$, free-fermion techniques do not apply and numerical implementations are hard because the Hilbert space dimension $D$ scales exponentially with $\LB$.
 Nevertheless, the global Hamiltonian Eq.~\eqref{eq:Htot} describes a nearest neighbour tight-binding chain of spinless fermions, with nearest neighbour many-body interaction only between the first two sites.
 Written in the Fock state basis, the Hamiltonian is block diagonal because number of particles is conserved.
 Additionally, it is a sparse matrix.
 Within our computational resources, exact diagonalization is possible up to $\LB=18$ (total chain length is $20$ sites).
 However, this size is not large enough to clearly demonstrate all of the effects we wish to explore.
 We thus use the Chebyshev polynomial method \cite{Tal-Ezer_1984,Chen_1999,Dobrovitski_2003,Fehske_2009}, in which the dynamics can be simulated without diagonalizing the Hamiltonian, but rather repeatedly using sparse matrix vector multiplications.
-The initial state in Eq.~\eqref{typical_initial_state} can also be prepared similarly, using imaginary time evolution.
+The initial state in Eq.~\eqref{typical_initial_state}, as well as the state required for calculating the thermal expectation values Eq.\eqref{psi_mf}, can also be prepared similarly, using imaginary time evolution.
 With this method, we can reach up to $\LB=26$ within our computational resources (total chain length is $28$ sites, size of the largest block of Hamiltonian in Fock space is $40,116,600$).
 More importantly, it allows the simulation up to extremely long times (up to $\sim 2000gt$).
-The chain sizes and times treatable with this method are large enough to clearly explore both OQS and IQS regimes.
+The chain sizes and times treatable with this method are large enough to clearly explore thermalization in both OQS and IQS regimes, as we see next.